Best Nursing Student Apps (2026): 10 Study & Clinical Tools

 NCLEX Pass-Guarantee Policies

-Three vendors offer guarantees, terms vary.
+Three vendors offer guarantees, and the terms vary.

-ATI ships its predictor exam with a probability score; many programs require a passing predictor before sitting the NCLEX.
+ATI ships its predictor exam with a probability score, and many programs require a passing predictor before sitting the NCLEX.
 ATI does not offer a pass-or-refund guarantee directly to students.
+Archer Review does not advertise a pass guarantee, though it offers free retakes on readiness assessments.

 Treat guarantees as risk reduction, not a substitute for the work.
 The students who pass on the first attempt complete 75%+ of UWorld's QBank with a top-tier self-assessment score.